CalebBell/fluids/docs/examples.rst

 Solved Fluids Mechanics Problems
 ================================

-A collection of problems from Crane TP 410 have been solved using the fluids library.
+A collection of problems from Crane TP 410 have been solved using the Fluids library.
 These are industrially relevant problems.
-Crane TP 410 is used extensively as a source in fluids, although often there are better correlations that are implemented and chosen as default methods.
+Crane TP 410 is used extensively as a source in Fluids, although often there are better correlations that are implemented and chosen as default methods.
 All problems include a description of the problems, but Crane TP 410 includes schematics that are not included here.
 A copy can be obtained from your local library or bought `here <https://store.flowoffluids.com/Book-CraneTP410.html>`_.